 As anyone who’s holidayed in France will know, seek out your own local market and make a plan to pop by in the morning.
 You’re bound to be tempted by something lovely!
 Great for self-catering holidays.

 If you’re looking for something to entertain active kids and teens you might be surprised to know that there are a couple of places to go for a ropes adventure in the trees.

 We went to La Foret des Ecureuils near Sarlat when the boys were four and six.
 Our 4yo had two or three routes he could go on, with an adult walking alongside or nearby.
-Our 6yo was at the minimum height for the medium height ropes courses – his main challenge was that on occasion he wasn’t able to reach the rope and required some help to get from one obstacle to another.
+His older brother, at 6 years old, was at the minimum height for the medium height ropes courses – his main challenge was that on occasion he wasn’t able to reach the rope and required some help to get from one obstacle to another.
 Other than that he absolutely loved it.
 It was all about the zip wire of course!